 The Sodalits founded their first community in the U.S. in 2003.
 They were invited by the former Archbishop of Denver, and current Archbishop of Philadelphia, Charles Chaput to a retreat center outside the city in the Rocky Mountains called Camp St. Malo.
 In October of 2010, Archbishop Chaput entrusted Holy Name parish to the Sodalitium which is where the community currently resides.
+In 2014, then Archbishop of Philadelphia, Charles Chaput, invited the Sodalitium to found a community that would be entrusted with the pastoral leadership of St. Agatha-St. James Parish & the Newman Center for the University of Pennsylvania and Drexel University in West Philadelphia.

 Over the years, several of the Christian Life Movement’s initiatives have grown with support from Marian, Emmaus, and Bethany groups.